md4abrar/md4abrar/README.md

 Hi there 👋

 I'm Abrar, I am a Senior DevOps Engineer, I write and code about All things DevOps.
-It is my passion to make the journey from POC to Production Agile!
+It is my passion to make the journey from POC to Production, Agile!

 - 👯 I’m looking to collaborate on - Fine Tuning Building a web application, Infrastructure Automation, Deployment pipelines and All things Devops.